DannyGilligan/chocelegance-resubmission/README.md

 <br>
 To avoid the risk of an actual Facebook page being deleted, for the purposes of this project a mockup has been created instead.
 <br></rb>
-This page would serve as a way to promote the business by sharing relevant communications and promotions with potential customers.
-It would also serve as a way to contact Chocelegance directly with any queries.
+This page would serve as a way to promote the business by sharing relevant communications and promotions with potential customers.<br><br>It would also serve as a way for customers to contact Chocelegance directly with any queries.
 <br><br>

 <table>